Cipher tools

 Smithy cipher

-encrypted with a key of WORD
+encrypted with a key of World

 would shift like: